Receiving Commissions: Registering a Non-Active Firm with RIBO

 How do I register a non-active member firm with RIBO?

-Individuals interested in registering a non-active member firm with RIBO can submit an application package to RIBO.
-Once RIBO receives the application package we will send you a payment request for the registration fee.
+Individuals interested in registering a non-active member firm with RIBO can submit an online application to RIBO.
+Once RIBO receives the application package, we will send you a payment request for the registration fee.

 Application requirements include signing and completing a Non-Active Member application form and Undertaking, and including copies of: